Epicureanism: History

-In Mytilene, the capital of the island Lesbos, and then in Lampsacus, Epicurus taught and gained followers.
+Epicurus, the founder of the Epicurean School, was born in 342/1 BCE on the island of Samos.
+In his early years, he studied under Pamphilus, a Platonist philosopher in Samos.
+Later, he received instruction from Nausiphanes of Teos, a follower of Democritus.
+Although Epicurus would later downplay these early influences, it is generally acknowledged that Nausiphanes had a significant impact on the development of his thought.
+At the age of eighteen, Epicurus traveled to Athens for military service.
+After completing his duties, he devoted himself entirely to philosophy while living in Colophon.
+Epicurus taught and gained followers in Mytilene, the capital of the island Lesbos, and then in Lampsacus.
 In Athens, Epicurus bought a property for his school called "Garden", which later became the name of Epicurus' school.
 Its members included Hermarchus, Idomeneus, Colotes, Polyaenus, and Metrodorus.
-Epicurus emphasized friendship as an important ingredient of happiness, and the school seems to have been a moderately ascetic community which rejected the political limelight of Athenian philosophy.
+Epicurus emphasized friendship as an important ingredient of happiness, and the school seems to have been a moderately ascetic community that rejected the political limelight of Athenian philosophy.
 They were fairly cosmopolitan by Athenian standards, including women and slaves.
 Community activities held some importance, particularly the observance of Eikas, a monthly social gathering.
-Some members were also vegetarians as, from slender evidence, Epicurus did not eat meat, although no prohibition against eating meat was made.
+Some members were also vegetarians, as, from slight evidence, Epicurus did not eat meat, although no prohibition against eating meat was made.

 The school's popularity grew and it became, along with Stoicism, Platonism, Peripateticism, and Pyrrhonism, one of the dominant schools of Hellenistic philosophy, lasting strongly through the later Roman Empire.
 Deciphered carbonized scrolls obtained from the library at the Villa of the Papyri in Herculaneum contain a large number of works by Philodemus, a late Hellenistic Epicurean, and Epicurus himself, attesting to the school's enduring popularity.
 Julius Caesar also leaned considerably toward Epicureanism, which led to his plea against the death sentence during the trial against Catiline, during the Catiline conspiracy where he spoke out against the Stoic Cato.
 His father-in-law, Lucius Calpurnius Piso Caesoninus, was also an adept of the school.
-In the 2nd century AD, comedian Lucian of Samosata and wealthy promoter of philosophy Diogenes of Oenoanda were prominent Epicureans.
+In the 2nd century CE, comedian Lucian of Samosata and wealthy promoter of philosophy Diogenes of Oenoanda were prominent Epicureans.